Going bananas is not as simple as it used to be

 It’s not all bananas at Bananera el Guanche

-Bananera el Guanche is far more than a banana plantation and is somewhere I had heard about before I moved to Tenerife, as well as having seen it from the window of the bus into Puerto de la Cruz on many occasions.
+Bananera el Guanche was far more than a banana plantation and was somewhere I had heard about before I moved to Tenerife, as well as having seen it from the window of the bus into Puerto de la Cruz on many occasions.
 I love bananas and tropical gardens and I needed a new story for my column so I thought I'd find out what the place had to offer.

-The video explains that the banana is a hermaphrodite having male and female parts on the same plant but because it doesn't produce seeds more bananas are propagated from suckers off the rootstock.
+The video explained that the banana is a hermaphrodite having male and female parts on the same plant but because it doesn't produce seeds more bananas are propagated from suckers off the rootstock.
 I could see them growing all around where I was sat and I set off to explore.

 I was very impressed with how there are neat labels for everything so an inexperienced gardener can identify what they find.
 I like to pride myself on my botanical knowledge but I must admit I had never seen a Chewing Gum tree before.